raven-actions/actionlint/README.md

 - Action is platform-independent and tested on all the latest GitHub-hosted runners (`ubuntu-latest`, `macos-latest`, `windows-latest`).
 - Uses [GitHub cache](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows) for caching `actionlint` binaries for faster and more efficient workflow run.
-  - 3rd party `actionlint` dependencies like `shellcheck` or `pyflakes` are not cached, but action installs them if not present on the Runner.
+  - 3rd party `actionlint` dependencies like `shellcheck` or `pyflakes` are not cached, but action installs them if not present on the GitHub Runner using [pipx](https://pipx.pypa.io/) (make sure your GitHub Runner has it).

 ![demo-error](https://raw.githubusercontent.com/raven-actions/actionlint/main/assets/images/demo-error.png)